 THE HOUSE THAT LOVE BUILT

-Thornewood Castle was built to the specifications of Mr. Chester Thorne, one of the founders of the Port of Tacoma, in beautiful Washington State as a gift for his bride, Anna.
+Thornewood Castle was built to the specifications of Mr. Chester Thorne and his wife Anna.
+Chester, being a successful financier and one of the founders of the Port of Tacoma, spared no expense when it came to the planning and construction of this unique country estate for his family.

-The building of Thornewood was truly a labor of love.
-In 1907, Mr. Thorne purchased a 400-year-old Elizabethan manor in England and had it dismantled and shipped, brick by brick, from England to be included in the building of Thornewood.
-The famous architect, Kirtland Kelsey Cutter, was in charge of this most interesting Tudor Gothic project.
+The creation of Thornewood was truly a labor of love.
+In 1907, Mr. Thorne purchased a 400-year-old Elizabethan manor in England and had parts of it dismantled and shipped piece by piece from England to be included in the main house.
+A famous architect, Kirtland Kelsey Cutter, was in charge of this most interesting Tudor Gothic project.

 Thornewood Castle is constructed with concrete and steel on a solid three-foot-thick foundation.
 Exterior walls are brick and concrete with steel reinforcement.
 The floors are ten inches of concrete.
-Construction took three years to complete, from 1908 to 1911, with many of the materials, including the brick, oak paneling, oak staircase, and the medieval stained glass, coming from the castle in England.
+Construction took three years to complete, from 1908 to 1911, with many of the materials, including the front door, oak paneling, and oak staircase, coming from the castle in England.
 The red brick facing on the outside of the estate was imported from Wales.
 Three ships were commissioned to transport these building supplies around Cape Horn to the Pacific Northwest.

 The three acres of grounds and lakefront can be enjoyed from a breezy summer porch, the sunken garden, the beautiful loggia, and our private dock and beach.
 Our sunsets over the lake are a sight to see!

-The "secret" sunken English garden was designed by the Olmsted Brothers and exists today much as it did in the Thorne’s day.
+The "secret" sunken English garden was designed by the Olmsted Brothers and exists today much as it did when the Thornes lived here.

 The Sights of Thornewood